-PSY 3305 Health Psychology (4) SOC 2230 Medical Sociology (4) SWK/SOC 3355 Aging and Gender (4) SWK 2217 The Institution of Social Welfare (4) SWK/SOC 2202 The Family (4) REL 2245 Myths and Rituals of Aging (if not used above) (4) Contact: Dr. Rees, Social Work History Professor T. Evergates; Associate Professors Chase, D. Evergates (Department Chair), and Reed; Assistant Professor P. Miller; Jesse Ball duPont Visiting Scholar B. Upton.
-Areas of particular teaching interest: Professor T. Evergates: medieval and early modern Europe; Professor Chase: modern America; Professor D. Evergates: Greek and Roman history, women's history; Professor Reed: early America, race and gender; Professor Miller: modern Europe; Professor Upton: modern America, African American.
+PSY 3305 Health Psychology (4) SOC 2230 Medical Sociology (4) SWK/SOC 3355 Aging and Gender (4) SWK 2217 The Institution of Social Welfare (4) SWK/SOC 2202 The Family (4) REL 2245 Myths and Rituals of Aging (if not used above) (4) Contact: Dr. Rees, Social Work History Professor T. Evergates; Associate Professors D. Evergates and Reed (Department Chair); Assistant Professor P. Miller; Jesse Ball duPont Visiting Assistant Professor Upton.
+Areas of particular teaching interest: Professor T. Evergates: medieval and early modern Europe; Professor D. Evergates: Greek and Roman history, women's history; Professor Reed: early America, race and gender; Professor Miller: modern Europe; Professor Upton: modern America, African-American history.
 History is the study of our engagement with the past-the individuals, societies, and civilizations that have shaped the modern world.
 Historians ask questions about how people have lived, felt and thought from early times to the present.
 The History Department offers courses in the social, cultural, and political history of America, Europe, and the ancient world.
 History majors have gone on to graduate school or to a wide range of careers including law, business, education, government service, and business.
-Other Educational Options in History: Dual majors with English, a Foreign Language, History of Art, and Political Science; Teacher Certification Secondary (middle/high school) in Social Studies.
-Minors in History, American History, European History, and Classical Civilization.
-BASIC MAJOR (45 HRS) HIS 1105 Western Civilization I: Origins - 1700 HIS 1106 Western Civilization II: 1700 - Present HIS 2292 Introductory Seminar for History Majors HIS 3398 Independent Study in History (1 hr) HIS 4492 Capstone - History Colloquium Seven additional courses (six above the 1000 level).
-Of the seven courses, one must be an upper-level course in each of these fields: the ancient world or Europe before 1789, Europe since 1789, and America.
+Other Educational Options in History: Dual majors with English, a Foreign Language, Art History, and Political Science; Teacher Certification Secondary (middle/high school) in Social Studies.
+Minors in History, American History, and European History, and Classical Civilization.
+Please see the Education section under Curriculum in this catalog for teacher certification requirements in Social Studies.
+Please see the Dual Major section starting on page 184 for dual majors with Art History, English, Foreign Language, and Political Science.
+Departmental Honors See the History Department Chair for specific requirements.
+BASIC MAJOR (45 HRS.)
+HIS 1105 Western Civilization I: Origins - 1700 HIS 1106 Western Civilization II: 1700 - Present HIS 2292 Introductory Seminar for History Majors HIS 3398 Independent Study in History (1 hr.)
+HIS 4492 Capstone - History Colloquium Seven additional courses (six above the 1000 level).
+Of the seven courses, one must be an upper-level course in each of these fields: the classical world or Europe before 1789, Europe since 1789, Asia and America.
 In addition, the seven courses must include at least two seminars at the 3000 or 4000 level.
-Suggested First-Year Schedule History 1105, 1106 English Composition Foreign Language Science or Math MINOR IN CLASSICAL CIVILIZATION(24 HRS) Six courses Greek or Roman History, Greek or Latin (Three may be Greek or Latin Language courses; Three must be History courses) MINOR IN HISTORY (24 HRS) Six courses in History, five of which must be at the 2000 level or above Three of these courses must be taken at the College HIS 2292 is recommended MINOR IN EUROPEAN HISTORY (24 HRS) Six courses in European History, one of which must be a seminar MINOR IN AMERICAN HISTORY (24 HRS) Six courses in American History, one of which must be a seminar DUAL MAJOR: HISTORY- ART HISTORY (56 HRS) HIS 1105 Western Civilization I: Origins - 1700 HIS 1106 Western Civilization II: 1700 - Present HIS 4492 Capstone - History Colloquium Four History courses, 2000 level or above AHY 1113 History of Western Art I AHY 1114 History of Western Art II Four upper level Art History courses One course in Independent Studies or Special Topics (4 credits) Art History Capstone Exam Contacts: Dr. D. Evergates, History Dr. Losch, Art History DUAL MAJOR: HISTORY - ENGLISH (56 HRS) HIS 1105 Western Civilization I: Origins - 1700 HIS 1106 Western Civilization II: 1700 - Present Four courses in American or European History, 2000 level or above HIS 4492 Capstone - History Colloquium or ENG 4492 Capstone - Senior Seminar One course from:
+Suggested First-Year Schedule: History 1105, 1106 English Composition Foreign Language Science or Math MINOR IN CLASSICAL CIVILIZATION (24 HRS.)
+Six courses Greek or Roman History, Greek or Latin (Three may be Greek or Latin Language courses; Three must be History courses) MINOR IN HISTORY (24 HRS.)
+Six courses in History, five of which must be at the 2000 level or above Three of these courses must be taken at McDaniel College HIS 2292 is recommended MINOR IN EUROPEAN HISTORY (24 HRS.)
+Six courses in European History, one of which must be a seminar MINOR IN AMERICAN HISTORY (24 HRS.)
+Six courses in American History, one of which must be a seminar History Course Descriptions (HIS) 1105 Western Civilization I: Origins to 1700 4 credits An introduction to the heritage of the Western world.
+Emphasis is on the evolution and achievements of the ancient, medieval, and early modern periods.
+Heritage Sequence, Humanities.